badd-labs/badd-labs/lab4.1/README.md

 In this exercise, you are asked to write a Solidity program to find the maximum of two values, x and y, and return that value.The Smart contact should have the following functionalities:

 1. A function that takes x and y as input
-2. Returns the maximum of x and y as outputDeploy the program and run the program in the Remix IDE [[link](https://remix.ethereum.org/)]
+2. Returns the maximum of x and y as output.
+Deploy the program and run the program in the Remix IDE [[link](https://remix.ethereum.org/)]

 In exercise 1, if you took 1a option, you should do exercise 2 with Remix.
 If you took option 1b, then you can do exercise 2 with Solc.